 In the below example, not all terms seem perfect for my use, but quite often it brings up some very useful ones.

-As you can see, it lists the average number of searches per month, a rough estimation of the level of competition, plus a large list of possible keywords and keyword combinations.
+As you can see, it lists the average number of searches per month, a rough estimation of the level of competition, plus a list of possibly related keywords and keyword combinations.
 Picking the best keywords from this list will ensure that you capture all relevant traffic for related search terms.
-By the way, for foreign variations of your keywords, you can use Global Market Finder (also provided by AdWords).
+But don't just use them all, many will probably be useless!

-Update: since August 2016 Google does not offer exact search volumes anymore, but only rough volumes, like 1000-5000.
-Only active advertisers receive exact volumes now.
+Note: since August 2016 Google does not offer exact search volumes anymore, but only rough volumes, like 1000-5000.
+Only paying advertisers receive exact volumes.

 You can also perform keyword research from commercial keyword tools like SemRush (which is also incorporated in Raven Tools).
 If your site is already up and running, you might also find a lot of useful information in your Google webmaster tools.
 Some free tools are also pretty useful for keyword research: